Cumberland Mountain State Park: The park today

 Cumberland Mountain State Park currently maintains 37 rustic cabins, each of which can accommodate 4 to 10 people, depending on size.
 The Mill House Lodge was renovated in 2020 and can accommodate 6 people.
 There are a total of 147 campsites at the park's campgrounds, and one backcountry campsite located along the Cumberland Overnight Trail.

 Recreational facilities include an olympic-sized swimming pool, picnic pavilions, playgrounds, four tennis courts, horseshoe pits, and shuffleboard, basketball, badminton, and volleyball courts.
 The Bear Trace golf course is a 6900 yd, par 72 course open year-round.
-Byrd Lake provides fishing and paddleboating opportunities.
+Byrd Lake provides fishing and paddle boating opportunities.

 Several miles of hiking trails meander through the park, mostly following Byrd Creek and adjacent hills.
 The 5 mi Pioneer Trail loops through the hemlock forest along the shores of Byrd Lake and Byrd Lake's headwaters.
 The 1 mi Cumberland Plateau Trail is a self-guided interpretive trail that loops through a diverse forest stand downstream from the dam.
 The Byrd Creek Trail is a 2.1 mi extension of the Cumberland Plateau Trail that loops around the banks of Byrd Creek.
 The Cumberland Overnight Trail is a 6 mi extension of the Byrd Creek Trail that winds through the hills flanking Threemile Creek.
 The backcountry campsite is located in a cedar flat near the overnight trail's halfway point.